 There are numerous possible causes of headaches in children.
 The most common causes include the following:

-- Viral or upper respiratory infections (including ear infections, the common cold, allergies, sinus infections, strep throat)
+●As a symptom associated with viral or upper respiratory infections (including ear infections, the common cold, allergies, sinus infections, strep throat)

 Only a small minority of children with headaches have a serious cause, such as a brain tumor or life-threatening infection.